Bomret/funkster-http-accepts/README.md

 ![Icon](./icon.png)

 Funkster is a compositional server library.
-This package contains combinators to parse the HTTP Accept\* headers of a request.
+This package contains combinators and types to parse the HTTP Accept\* headers of a request.

+Additional examples of how to build HTTP server apis with funkster can be found [here](https://github.com/Bomret/funkster-http-examples).

 > [Typscript](http://www.typescriptlang.org/) is used to illustrate the examples.